How To Get A Small Business Loan: The Step-By-Step Guide

 Once you’ve determined why you need a small business loan, the next step is to figure out exactly how much you need.
 Taking out a loan for an excessive amount of money that’s not needed could result in unnecessary extra fees and interest payments.

-3) …And How Much You Can Afford To Borrow
+Step 3: Calculate How Much Money You Can Afford To Borrow

-One of the first things that will be considered is the Debt Service Coverage Ratio, or DSCR.
-This number is determined by dividing your annual net operating income by the annual debt payments of your business.
+Debt Service Coverage Ratio (DSCR) is determined by dividing your annual net operating income by the annual debt payments of your business.
 The resulting score is used as a metric for determining loan amounts and terms.

 Debt Service Coverage Ratio = Annual Net Operating Income / Annual Debt Payments